keithballinger/vexel/.conductor/plan.md

 - [x] Write Failing Tests: For the `Backend` interface definition (as an empty interface at this stage, focusing on structural correctness).
 (Started: 2025-12-07 14:20, Completed: 2025-12-07 14:22)
 - [x] Implement Feature: Define the `Backend` interface.
 (Started: 2025-12-07 14:25, Completed: 2025-12-07 14:27)
 - [x] Write Failing Tests: For a basic `cpuBackend` implementation (e.g., `CreateStream` returning a dummy stream, `Device` returning `DeviceCPU`).
 (Started: 2025-12-07 14:30, Completed: 2025-12-07 14:32)
-- [ ] Implement Feature: Create a placeholder `cpuBackend` that implements the `Backend` interface for initial development and testing without GPU dependencies.
+- [x] Implement Feature: Create a placeholder `cpuBackend` that implements the `Backend` interface for initial development and testing without GPU dependencies.
+(Started: 2025-12-07 14:35, Completed: 2025-12-07 14:37)

 ## Phase 2: Intermediate Representation and Runtime